GarimaPrabhakar/RV-UDLC/README.md

 ## Dependencies
 - Python 3 (or higher)
 - Numpy
 - Astropy
+- Pandas

-Both numpy and astropy can be installed via pip or conda.
+Numpy, pandas and astropy can be installed via pip or conda.